shaposhnikoff/my_medium_articles_starred/mastering-git-submodules-34c65e940407.md

     Fast-forwarded master to 0e9014309fe6c663e806c9f91297a592ee04cb6c.
     demo (master u=) $

-Another way to go about this would be, from the container repo, to explicitly sync the submodule’s local branch over its tracked remote branch (single line on top, last *--* followed by whitespace):
+Another way to go about this would be, from the container repo, to explicitly sync the submodule’s local branch over its tracked remote branch (single line on top, last *— *followed by whitespace):

     colleague (master u=) $ git submodule update --remote --rebase -- vendor/plugins/demo …